 The Benefits of Custom Resources

-As you’ve seen, by installing custom resources definitions like Global, you implement new types in your Kubernetes cluster.
+As you’ve seen, by installing custom resource definitions like Global, you implement new types in your Kubernetes cluster.
 Custom resources offer a number of benefits.

 As mentioned, you can use familiar Kubernetes tools like kubectl